sanjana459/GitHub-Practice/readme.md

 ---

-### What Happens Before Running `git init`
+### ⚠️ Before `git init`

-Inside the `gitone` folder, I tried checking the Git status:
+I went into the `gitone` folder and ran:
 ```bash
 git status
 ```

-But got this message:
+It gave the error:
 ```
 fatal: not a git repository (or any of the parent directories): .git
 ```

-Which made sense—Git wasn’t set up there yet.
+Which makes sense — Git wasn’t initialized yet.

 ---

-### Initializing Git
+### ✅ After `git init`

-I ran the init command:
+I ran:
 ```bash
 git init
 ```

-After that, `git status` showed:
+Now when I run `git status`, it shows:
 ```
 On branch master
 No commits yet
 ```

-This confirmed that Git started tracking `gitone` only.
-The folders outside it remain untouched.
+Only the `gitone` folder is being tracked — not the parent folders.

-💡 Just a reminder to myself: You should only run `git init` once per project.
+⚠️ Important: Git must be initialized only once per project, inside the folder you want to track.

 <p align="center">
   <img width="668" alt="Pasted Graphic 1" src="https://github.com/user-attachments/assets/fb4de15c-9978-495f-b1f3-6a381fc8a296" />